dgzlopes/termination-handler/README.md

     value: True
 ```

+### Other handlers
+#### Slack
+This handler sends a notification message to a specific channel when a termination notice is issued.

 ## How to contribute
 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 2. Fork [the repository](https://github.com/dgzlopes/termination-handler) on GitHub to start making your changes to the master branch (or branch off of it).